-- I can match parts of objects that fit together, e.g., puts lid on teapot. - I show an interest in toys with buttons, flaps and begin to learn to operate them.. - I can imitate everyday actions, such as make a cup of tea.
+- I can show curiosity about people and enjoy stories about myself. - I show an interest in toys with buttons, flaps and begin to learn to operate them.

 Maths

 - I can sort my toys into different types e.g. all teddies together, all cars together.

 - I can say some number words randomly.

 - I can empty and fill containers.